keshan/Website-Blocker/README.md

 ### Understanding How It Works

 - Time tracking starts when you actively view a monitored website
+- A draggable timer appears in the top-right corner showing remaining time
+- You can:
+  - Drag the timer to any position on the screen
+  - See time remaining in MM:SS format
+  - Timer stays visible while scrolling
 - The timer pauses when:
   - You switch to a different tab
   - The browser window loses focus